1 Lies Creditors Tell Debtors About Bankruptcy

 3. You will never get credit again.

 Yeah, this is another variety of the previous lie.
+Don’t believe it.

 4. Everyone will find out about your Bankruptcy.